gabrielpotamianos/summerizer/README.md

 See `requirements.txt` for the full list.
 Notable packages:

-- `requests` for HTTP calls
+- `requests` for Groq/OpenAI-compatible HTTP calls
-- `llama-cpp-python` for local LLaMA inference
 - `PyQt6` for the macOS desktop UI

 ## Notes